afraelizondo/BikeSharing/README.md

 <img width="111" alt="Screen Shot 2023-01-23 at 6 22 18 PM" src="https://user-images.githubusercontent.com/113856917/214186061-46b63d82-871e-416d-a975-6ef552e716fd.png">

-Image 1 represents the users of the month (2,344,224) and is telling there are more subscribers (1,900,359) than customers (443,865), this could mean people prefer to pay a fixed suscription fee and being able to use the bike whenever they need it, this represents as well, that many of the users live in the city and they are not tourists using the service.
+Image 1 represents the users of the month (2,344,224) and is telling there are more subscribers (1,900,359) than customers (443,865).

 <img width="808" alt="Screen Shot 2023-01-23 at 6 23 52 PM" src="https://user-images.githubusercontent.com/113856917/214187630-41cda65a-ecbb-433e-9ccd-9caa5a53ed27.png">